| |

 • Lay the item out on a towel to approx. finished wingspan measurements and allow to dry completely.

-If you wish to learn more about blocking you can do so here – Blocking Knits – How To Block Knitting Guide
+If you wish to learn more about blocking, you can do so here – Blocking Knits – How To Block Knitting Guide

 Crescent shawl knitting pattern

-Share your work with us…
+Could you share your work with us?

-I love seeing your finished projects!
+I love seeing your finished projects on social media.

-If you enjoyed making the shawl, I’d love to see yours on Instagram, be sure to tag me @handylittleme.
+If you enjoyed making the crescent shawl, I’d love to see yours on Instagram, be sure to tag me @handylittleme.

-I’d love to see your work!
+I’d love to see your work.

 Leave a Reply